cyrozap/rv51/CONTRIBUTING.md

       (`riscv32imc-unknown-none-elf` and `riscv32imac-unknown-none-elf`).
-      Compared to those, floating point and 64-bit support are simultaneously much more costly to implement and much less useful than those other extensions, at least for applications where an 8051 might being used.
+      Compared to those, floating point and 64-bit support are simultaneously much more costly to implement and much less useful than those other extensions, at least for applications where an 8051 might be used.
 - Bootloader to dynamically load RISC-V code
   - There are simply too many potential platforms and use cases to make supporting this feasible.
 For example, many 8051-based microcontrollers use